kammerdienerb/hash_table.h/README.md

 ...
 ```
-If the either the key type or the value type is referenced with anything but a bare identifier (e.g. `char *`, `float[10]`), it must first be wrapped in a typedef:
+If either the key type or the value type is referenced with anything but a bare identifier (e.g. `char *`, `float[10]`), it must first be wrapped in a typedef:

 ```C
 /* main.c */